 - 29. The Snake River watershed is the tenth largest watershed in North America and covers 108,000 square miles in portions of six states (Wyoming, Idaho, Nevada, Utah, Oregon, and Washington).
 The largest part of the watershed is located in Idaho. - 30.
 The State commenced the SRBA as a general stream adjudication on November 19, 1987. - 31.
 In the SRBA, the United States sought and obtained decrees for thousands of water rights.
 The United States obtained some of these rights pursuant to the substantive law of the state ("state-based rights"), and others pursuant to federal laws that reserved them ("federal reserved rights").
 Alongside other water rights, the SRBA decreed to the United States thousands of state-based stockwater rights arising from the consumption of water by livestock owned by federal grazing permittees, who grazed their livestock on federal lands managed by the federal agencies under the statutory authorizations discussed in Paragraphs 20-25, supra.
-The stockwater rights that are the subject of the State's forfeiture proceedings were decreed to the United States through the SRBA. - 32.
-Many of the stockwater rights sought by the United States, and decreed by the SRBA court, were created by putting water to beneficial use without obtaining a prior permit or license from the IDWR.
+Most of the stockwater rights that are the subject of the State's forfeiture proceedings were decreed to the United States through the SRBA.1

+- 32. Many of the stockwater rights sought by the United States, and decreed by the SRBA court, were created by putting water to beneficial use without obtaining a prior permit or license from the IDWR.
 These rights were decreed consistent with the longstanding recognition under Idaho law of instream stockwatering as a beneficial use appropriate for federal acquisition of water rights.
-Water rights of this kind, which are based directly on the Idaho Constitution, are commonly called "constitutional" water rights (by contrast to water rights based on a prior permit or license, which are called "statutory" or "licensed" water rights).
+Water rights of this kind, which are based directly on the Idaho Constitution, are commonly called "constitutional" water rights (by contrast to water rights based on a prior permit or license).
 See generally Idaho Const. art.
 XV, § 3 ("The right to divert and appropriate the unappropriated waters of any natural stream to beneficial uses, shall never be denied, except that the state may regulate and limit the use thereof for power purposes.").
-Although such rights generally cannot be created today, in light of the enactment of the State's mandatory surface water permitting code in 1971, constitutional rights acquired before 1971 remain valid.1
+Although such rights generally cannot be created today, in light of the enactment of the State's mandatory surface water permitting code in 1971, constitutional rights acquired before 1971 remain valid.2 - 33.
+In the SRBA, the United States often sought state-based stockwater rights even when federal reserved rights might have been available, because the constitutional method of obtaining state-based water rights provided the earliest priority date for the rights.